Ahmed al-Hasan

 Ahmed al-Hasan (أحمد الحسن) is an Iraqi Shia Muslim religious leader.
-He has been called the most prominent of figures claiming to be the pre-messianic al-Yamani, in the chaos following the US invasion of Iraq in 2003.
+He has been called the most prominent of figures claiming to be the pre-messianic al-Yamani, in the upheaval following the US invasion of Iraq in 2003.
 In Twelver Shi'ism Islam, the majority religion of Iraq, al-Yamani is "the deputy of the Mahdi, the Twelfth Imam, and a precursor to his Reappearance" and to End Times.

 Ahmed al-Hasan, who was born in Iraq, started his call in 1999 and began a public "religious call" in 2002.
 He was last seen, photographed, and interviewed in 2007, and is presumed to have gone into hiding following the Battle of Najaf sometime in 2008.
 An office in Najaf claims to exclusively speak for him through various social media platforms including Facebook and Telegram, which his followers believe to be managed by Ahmed al-Hasan himself.

 Life

 Ahmed al-Hasan was born in Basra, Iraq.
 He is the son of Ismael, son of Saleh, son of Hussain, son of Salman, who Ahmed claims to be son of Muhammad al-Mahdi.
 His uncle, Muhsin ibn Saleh, claims that the family tree traces back to Muhammad al-Mahdi.
 Along with two tribal Sheikhs among others, Sheikh Idaan Khizaawi Muhammad and Sheikh Shayaa' Ismail, who testify that the family tree traces back to Muhammad al-Mahdi.
 Twelver scholar Sayyid Muneer al-Khabbaz has said that Muhammad al-Mahdi was married and has an offspring, and that there is a well known tribe which traces its lineage to Imam al-Mahdi, which tribe exists until today.

 In an interview given in 2007, Ahmed al-Hasan said that he had received a bachelor's degree in Civil Engineering while living in Basra, Iraq.
 He also reportedly received seminary education in Najaf in the school of Sayyed Mohammad al-Sadr.